-In addition to qualifying as a counsellor, I have undertaken the following professional development courses:
+I have undertaken the following professional development courses, among others:

 - West Wales Institute for Counselling & Psychotherapy Transactional Analysis 101: Relationships, avoiding games, drama triangles

-- UTSD Challenging not Confrontation: Using Effective Story-telling in Therapy
+- UWTSD Challenging not Confrontation: Using Effective Story-telling in Therapy 11/2 days

-- SANDS Stillbirth and Neonatal Death Training for Counsellors
+- SANDS Stillbirth and Neonatal Death Training for Counsellors, 1 day 2018

-I currently work as a Bereavement Volunteer for Cruse West Wales one day every week and have worked for New Pathways as a Sexual Trauma Therapist, and for Women’s Aid and Threshold as a Domestic Abuse Counsellor.
+As well as my private practice client work, I continue to work as a Bereavement Volunteer for Cruse West Wales one day every week to honour my commitment to providing free support to those who need it and cannot afford to pay.
+I have worked for New Pathways as a Sexual Abuse and Sexual Violence Therapist on placement, and for Women’s Aid and Threshold as a Domestic Abuse Counsellor on placement.
 I attend regular continuous professional development courses to enhance my effectiveness in my field.